wikimedia/mediawiki-extensions-FlaggedRevs/README.txt

 == Uninstallation ==
 * Remove the include line from LocalSettings.php
 * Drop the tables in FlaggedRevs.sql.
-Drop the columns 'page_ext_reviewed' and 'page_ext_stable', and the index 'ext_namespace_reviewed' from the page table.
+Drop the columns 'page_ext_reviewed', 'page_ext_quality' and 'page_ext_stable',
+and the index 'ext_namespace_reviewed' from the page table.
 * Run maintenance/refreshLinks.php from the command line to flush out the stable version links

 == Licensing ==